GenomicsStandardsConsortium/GSC24-Tucson/pages/registration.md

 # In person registration

-<a href="https://cvent.me/nYzzaR" target="_blank">Registration is now open</a>.
+<a href="https://cvent.me/nYzzaR" target="_blank">**Registration is open through July 15th, 2024**</a>.

 By registering you are agreeing to the terms and conditions set out below, please read those careful before completing your registration.
 Please note, **invited speakers and GSC board members** should NOT register using the above link, please contact the organisers if you have not had registration details sent to you already.

 ## Registration Fee

-**Early bird registration cost $250.00 USD**

-  Changes to $300.00 after Monday, June 3, 2024
+**Registration cost: $300 USD**

-**Student registration cost  $200.00 USD**
+**Student registration cost  $200 USD**

 ## Conference Terms and Conditions